melboyce/sfv/gul_oki.md

 player is able to make on-the-fly adjustments to compensate for meaty or late knock-downs.

-For example, knowing that an FK followed by `f.dash s.mp` is the limit for s.mp, if the fk connects later than 1st active frame, the s.mp will whiff; b.hp is a good backup plan here.
+For example, knowing that an FK followed by `f.dash s.mp` is the limit for s.mp (if the fk connects later than 1st active frame, the s.mp will whiff), b.hp is a good backup plan here.
 Another example might be knowing that `f.mk b.hp` is a valid follow-up, but the preceeding hit was meaty or late in some way.
 One might switch the sobat out for s.hk to eat the extra frames.